Gray Matter LogoGray Matter Workshop

 Standard Deviation & Filtering

 Trusting vision data correctly is just as important as receiving it.
-We use a combination of dynamic standard deviations and filtering to ensure only high-quality data affects our odometry.
+We use dynamic standard deviations plus a few filters so only good measurements reach the odometry.

 Formula for Workshop